-Three dead in Paris gas blast amid lockdown for yellow-vest protests
+Gas blast kills three in Paris amid lockdown for yellow vest protests

 “A this stage we can say it (the gas blast) is clearly an accident,” Paris prosecutor Remi Heitz told reporters.

-A police source said the explosion tore apart a bakery on the rue Trevise and witnesses said the force of the blast shattered nearby storefronts and rocked buildings hundreds of metres away.
+A police source said the explosion tore apart a bakery on the ground floor of the building in the rue Trevise.
+Witnesses said the force of the blast shattered nearby storefronts and rocked buildings hundreds of metres away.

 More than 200 firefighters joined the rescue operation and two helicopters landed on the nearby Place de l’Opera to evacuate victims.
 Ambulances struggled to access the blast area because of police barriers set up to contain any violence by yellow vest protesters.